nashville-software-school/Vue-Workshop/chapters/Session_10.md

 # Testing Vue applications

-In this chapter we're going to look at how to test a couple of our Vue apps using the [Vue Test Utils](https://vue-test-utils.vuejs.org/) library and the [Jest](https://jestjs.io/) testing framework
+In these last two chapters we're going to look at how to test a couple of our Vue apps using the [Vue Test Utils](https://vue-test-utils.vuejs.org/) library and the [Jest](https://jestjs.io/) testing framework

 > **Leaning Objectives**: By the end of this chapter you should be able to
 >